chrippa/ds4drv/README.rst

 =================================================

-This is a simple daemon that scans for DualShock 4 controllers, connects to them and creating a joypad device.
+This is a simple daemon that scans for DualShock 4 controllers, connects to them and creates a joypad device.

 Background